Writing Academy Instructors

 Tomasen Carey

-Tomasen M. Carey is the Director of the UNH Writers Academy, Field Coordinator for the Learning Through Teaching Program, and Instructor of the New Hampshire Literacy Institutes.
+Tomasen M. Carey is the former Director of the UNH Writers Academy, Field Coordinator for the Learning Through Teaching Program, and Instructor of the New Hampshire Literacy Institutes.
 Her articles have appeared in the New England Reading Journal and she is the voice behind the blog, conversationeducation.com.

 Sarah Cook